 Qualification

-This qualification (SIS20122) is delivered over one year under the auspices of IVET Institute (RTO code – 40548)
+This qualification (SIS20122) is delivered onsite at FIAS over one year under the auspices of IVET Institute (RTO code – 40548)

 This qualification reflects the role of individuals who apply the skills and knowledge to work in the sport and recreation industry.
 Likely roles for someone with this qualification include providing support in the provision of sport and recreation programs, grounds and facilities maintenance, routine housekeeping, retail and customer service assistance, administrative assistance and café service in locations such as fitness centres, outdoor sporting grounds or complexes or aquatic centres.
 All job roles are performed under supervision.